Alpine A110 coupe review

 Renault has revived the name of a classic French sports-car brand and the stunning Alpine A110 is its first production model.
 Based on the design of a sixties legend that found fame in rallying, it’s a successful homage to the much-loved original.
 It's far quicker than its progenitor, too, and brings extra choice for driving enthusiasts who have a relatively narrow selection of cars to choose from these days.

-Power comes from a rorty 1.8-litre turbocharged petrol engine with 249bhp.
+Power comes from a rorty 1.8-litre turbocharged petrol engine with either 249bhp or 296bhp.
 It’s the same engine found in the Renault Megane RS, but here it only has one tonne of metalwork to get moving.
-This means 0-62mph is dispatched in just 4.5 seconds, which puts it on a par with its rivals.
-Yet, despite its performance, whooshes and rasps, the A110 can still return economy of up to 46.3mpg, bringing surprisingly agreeable running costs.
+This means 0-62mph is dispatched in just 4.5 seconds (less for the GT and S versions), which puts it on a par with its rivals.
+Yet, despite its performance, whooshes and rasps, the A110 can still return economy of around 40mpg, bringing surprisingly agreeable running costs.

 Renaultsport engineers have more experience with front-wheel-drive hot hatchbacks, but that hasn’t held the Alpine A110 back.
 Light, communicative and accurate steering makes threading it along a twisting road or track a delight.
 A low centre of gravity and mid-engined balance mean it can flick from one direction to the next in an instant.
 It also has a supple ride, making it more comfortable than the Porsche or Audi.